gviloria/AMcharts/README.md

 </p>

 # About
-**amCharts** is a Javascript-based visual framework created by *Anatanas Marcelionis* from Vilnius, Lithuania.
+**amCharts** is a standalone Javascript-based visual framework created by *Anatanas Marcelionis* from Vilnius, Lithuania.
 The beginning of amCharts  was in 2004 when the first version of amMap was created.
-10+ years later they are a small company by choice; a team of 14 (cartography specialists, communications, support specialists, and a consultant with Anatanas still being the lead programmer).
+Today they are a small company by choice; a team of 14 (cartography specialists, communications, support specialists, and a consultant with Anatanas still being the lead programmer).

 # Products
 * **Javascript Charts**